securityfirst/tent-content/contents_en/communications/social-media/advanced/hate-speech.md

 [Title]: # (Hate speech)
 [Order]: # (0)

-Hate speech includes written, spoken or visual discrimination, harassment, threats or violence against a person or group on the basis of their gender, disability, sexual orientation, race, etc.
+Hate speech is an inexact term, but is understood to refer to discrimination, harassment, threats or violence against a person or group on the basis of their gender, disability, sexual orientation, race, or identity.

+Hate speech may be written, spoken or visual.

+Examples include:

-Any speech that trivialises, glorifies or incites violence against women is hate speech, just as speech that trivialises the Holocaust is anti-semitic and speech that glorifies attacks on people because of their race is racist.
+*	Speech that trivialises, glorifies or incites violence against women.
+*	Speech that trivialises the Holocaust.
+*	Speech that glorifies attacks on people because of their race.

 ## Hate speech is not free speech